eklem/search-index-indexer/README.md

 ## Usage

 Upload your JSON config and data set to a GIST, or a GitHub repo and test them with the search-index-indexer.
+Remember to use the raw-file.

 ### Options